waitman/OpenDCP/README.txt

 **** NOTE: Modified Version based on upstream svn .30 by Waitman Gobble <ns@waitman.net>
 This version is modified to build on FreeBSD 11.0-CURRENT

 1) Replaced cmake build with Makefile
-2) Removed libasdcplib, (install multimedia/asdcplib from ports) - note: the port does not install all the headers, copy them from wrksrc into /usr/local/include after make install and before clean
+2) Removed libasdcplib (see ports section below)
 3) libdcp is built as shared library
 4) build isn't complete. switch to libopendcp/ and 'make', then switch to cli/ and 'make'.
 	Copy libopendcp/libopendcp.so to LD_PATH, ie /usr/local/lib
 	there is no install at the moment. 'make clean' works.
-5) removed OpenMP code.. will be replacing the parallelization code shortly.
+5) removed OpenMP code.
+6) changed opendcp_j2k so it only operates on one file at a time.
+7) added runj2k (see license in cli/LICENSE-BSD).
+This program will let you specify number of threads to launch, or optionally you can use a switch to have the program calculate the optimal number of threads.

+*** PORTS ****

+security/xmlsec1
+textproc/libxslt
+textproc/expat2
+graphics/tiff
+graphics/openjpeg
+multimedia/asdcplib

+Note: The multimedia/asdcplib port does not install all the header files.
+Workaround is to 'make install', cd to wrksrc and copy *.h to /usr/local/include.
+Then 'make clean' to clean up wrksrc. multimedia/asdcplib also installs libkumu.